OctopusDeploy/docs/docs/deploying-applications/automatic-deployment-triggers.md

 ---

-Automatic Deployment Triggers (also known as auto-deploy) allow you to define an unattended behavior for your [Projects](/docs/home/key-concepts/projects.md)Â that will cause an automatic deployment of a [Release](/docs/home/key-concepts/projects/releases.md)Â into anÂ [Environment](/docs/home/key-concepts/environments.md).
+Automatic Deployment Triggers (also known as auto-deploy) allow you to define an unattended behavior for your [Projects](/docs/home/key-concepts/projects.md) that will cause an automatic deployment of a [Release](/docs/home/key-concepts/projects/releases.md) into an [Environment](/docs/home/key-concepts/environments.md).

 :::hint
 Automatic Deployment Triggers were introduced in Octopus Deploy 3.4.